davatorium/rofi-scripts/rofi-surfraw/README.md

 There are 2 kind of searchengines: surfraw and custom. surfraw simply uses one of the elvi and adds parameters to it.
-The examples show two image searches using duckduckgo's [!bangs](https://duckduckgo.com/bang).
+The examples shows an image search using duckduckgo's [!bangs](https://duckduckgo.com/bang).

 custom simply uses the actual query URL used by the searchengine and opens it directly in browser.